-Pregnant people should protect themselves from COVID-19
+Pregnant moms should protect themselves from COVID-19

 - Avoid people who are sick or who have been exposed to the virus.

 - Clean your hands often using soap and water or alcohol-based hand sanitizer.

 - Clean and disinfect frequently touched surfaces daily.

 Risks to the pregnancy and to the baby